Prevent the Weight Loss Plateau

 This is the double-edged sword of weight loss and the big reason why we never subscribe to restrictive fad diets or “overnight” weight loss.
 It is the same reason why dieters yo-yo and bounce back to above their original weights.

-Make sure you do these things before pointing your finger at fitness.
+Speaking of good calories, we made an Ultimate Healthy Foods Guide that you can use to bring more of the highest quality foods into your life.
+Make sure you do the following before pointing your finger at fitness.
 An excess of any of these will keep you in a weight loss plateau even with the best fitness plan.
 An excess of eating more vegetables will drastically improve your results.

 - Quit drinking soda.
 Here’s why you should quit (for added motivation) and how to do it.